 About my Daughters

 Both play the piano, and Sophia also plays the harp.
 They take classes through a homeschool co-op to connect with other children and learn new subjects - like ceramics, photography, public speaking, and logic.
-Sophia also takes two PSEO courses (college courses that are free and paid for by the state of Minnesota).
+Sophia also takes three PSEO courses each semester (college courses that are free and paid for by the state of Minnesota).

 Photography, embroidery, colored pencil, sewing, quilting, and Saori weaving.